pivotal-cf/docs-pks/_cluster-monitoring.hbs.md

 pod logs to log sinks.
 For more information about log sink resources and what to do after you enable them in the tile, see
 [Sink Resources](in-cluster-monitoring.html#sinks) in
 _Monitoring Workers and Workloads_.

 To enable clusters to send Kubernetes API events and pod logs to log sinks:

 1. Select **Enable Log Sink Resources**.
-If you enable this check box, Tanzu Kubernetes Grid Integrated Edition deploys Fluent Bit as a `DaemonSet`, a pod that runs on each worker node in all your Kubernetes clusters.
+If you enable this check box,
+{{  vars.product }} deploys Fluent Bit as a `DaemonSet`, a pod that runs on each worker node in all your Kubernetes clusters.
 1. (Optional) To increase the Fluent Bit Pod memory limit, enter a value greater than 100 in the **Fluent-bit container memory limit(Mi)** field.

   ![Fluent-bit Memory Limit](images/fluentbit-memory-limit.png)

 1. Click **Save**.